 You’ve seen them!
-The elephant ears plant – colocasia with it’s spectacular, giant leaves adding a tropical feel to any landscape.
+The elephant ear plant – colocasia with its spectacular growth, and huge leaves add a tropical feel to any landscape.

 Learn all about growing them, their needs, pest issues and how to carry them over winter to enjoy again next year.
 Read on…

-The Elephant Ears plant or taro elephant ears is the common name for the genus Colocasia.
-A perennial tuber coming from the tropical swamplands under family araceae.
+The Elephant Ear plant or taro elephant ears is the common name for the genus Colocasia.
+A perennial tuber coming from the tropical swamplands under family Araceae.

-Elephant ear bulbs or tubers are grown in Northern and Southern gardens primarily for their very decorative, ornamental foliage, and need lots of room.
+These plant type bulbs or tubers of Elephant ears are grown in Northern and Southern gardens primarily for their very decorative, ornamental foliage, and need lots of room.

-The large heart-shaped leaves of wild taro plants resembling a shield can reach 3 to almost 4 feet in length and overall plant heights of 6-7 feet.
+The large, dark green, heart-shaped leaves of the elephant ear resemble a shield that can reach 3′ to almost 4′ feet in length and overall plant heights of 6′-7′ feet tall.

-Grown indoors, flowering is rare, outdoors once established, the small green sheath holding a greenish-yellow cob of flowers is common.
+Grown indoors, the flowering of elephant ears is rare, outdoors once established, the small green sheath holding a greenish-yellow cob of flowers is common.
 Most of the plant species have no special scent.

-Some elephant ear varieties such as Colocasia esculenta can handle full sun when grown outdoors.
+Some small elephant ear looking plant varieties such as Colocasia esculenta can handle full sun when grown outdoors.
 Leaves may burn at first but once acclimated to the sunlight will do fine.

-However, by providing a light shade but still strong light, plants can grow massive.
+However, by providing a light partial shade but still strong light, elephant ear plants can grow massive.

 Indoors provide as much light as possible.
 Good strong light is important to produce strong stems to hold up the large elephant ear leaves.

-Regular room temperatures are fine and the plant is able to tolerate temps into the 60 degree range.
+Regular room temperatures are fine and the plant is able to tolerate temps into the 60° degree Fahrenheit range.

-Overall, it is best to grow the plant outside during the summer.
+Overall, it is best to grow the elephant ears outside during the summer.

 Watering and Feeding

 When growing elephant ears, remember they crave water.
-They are a swamp plant that develop a good, hardy, root system under water.
+They are a swamp plant that develops a good, hardy, root system under water.

 This is why the Colocasia finds itself “dressing up” shallow backyard ponds and a good option for those looking for landscape foliage plants to plant in wet areas.

-Being a fast grower, they are also heavy feeders.
+Being a fast grower, elephant ear plants are also heavy feeders.
 They can be feed at every watering and responds well to foliar fertilizers and slow-release fertilizers but they need to be high in nitrogen.

-When growing any of the varieties but especially Colocasia esculenta you’ll need to plant them in the ground or in a large container, for several reasons.
+When you plant elephant ear bulbs of any variety but especially Colocasia esculenta you’ll need to plant them in the ground or in large containers, for several reasons.

 - Colocasia esculenta can grow very large.
 To support its size it needs space to accommodate the root system.

 - The soil needs to stay very moist and wet all the time.
-The soil should never dry out but a well-drained soil is preferred
+The soil should never dry out but well-drained rich moist soil is preferred

-- Stability… The large heart-shaped leaves and leaf canopy makes the plant top heavy and can easily allow the plant to be blown over.
+- Stability… The large heart-shaped Colocasia leaves and leaf canopy makes the plant top-heavy and can easily allow the plant to be blown over.

-The soil should hold water well with lots of organic material.
+The potting soil should hold water well with lots of organic material.

-In the spring as stored tubers begin to sprout and grow, place tubers in pots just big enough to hold them in a potting mixture of peat moss and sand or something similar.
+In the spring as stored tubers of elephant ears begin to sprout and grow, place tubers in pots just big enough to hold them in a potting mixture of peat moss and sand or something similar.

 The pots are just to get them started for planting outdoors when the weather has warmed up.
 Keep soil moist.

-When planting these tropical plants outdoors give elephant ear plants plenty of space, approximately 3 – 6 feet between plants.
+When planting these tropical plants outdoors give elephant ear plants plenty of space, approximately 3′ – 6′ feet between plants.
 During summer months provide them lots of water and plenty of full sun or partial shade.

 Grooming Elephant Ears Plant